-Surgery.-To tie the axillary artery: the arm being drawn away from the trunk, an incision, three inches long, is to be made in the length of the limb, at a distance behind the edge of the pectoral muscle equal to one-third of the whole width of the axilla.
+Surgery.-To tie the axillary artery: the arm being drawn away from the trunk, an incision, [two to] three inches long, is to be made in the length of the limb, at a distance behind the edge of the pectoral muscle equal to one-third of the whole width of the axilla.
 On dividing the deep fascia, the large axillary vein will come into view, which must be drawn down and held aside, when the large nervous cords will be seen, and a little dissection will expose the axillary artery placed deeply between them.
-The aneurism needle is to be passed from below (in this position), i. e. between the vein and artery.
+[The median nerve is in front and to the outer side, the internal cutaneous and the ulnar nerves to the inside and posterior.
+The median nerve is the principal guide.]
+The aneurism needle is to be passed from below (in this position), i. e., between the artery and [its most dangerous neighbor, the] vein.

-[The pectoralis major is to be divided vertically about its middle and reflected, when branches of the acromiothoracic artery and the external anterior thoracic nerve will be seen entering its under surface.
-The pectoralis minor will now be exposed, with the long thoracic artery at its lower border.]
+The pectoralis major is to be divided vertically about its middle and reflected, when branches of the acromio-thoracic artery and the external anterior thoracic nerve will be seen entering its under surface.
+The [costo-coracoid membrane and the] pectoralis minor will now be exposed, with the long thoracic artery at its lower border.